 cancer that has been diagnosed but has not yet been staged, so the full extent of the cancer is not yet known.
 See also staging.

 a tube that carries urine from each kidney to the bladder.
 A person normally has 2 ureters.
 See also bladder, kidney, urethra.

-a sudden and uncontrollable urge pass urine.
-This happens when the bladder becomes too sensitive to stretching when it gets full of urine.
+a sudden and uncontrollable urge to pass urine.
+This happens when the bladder becomes too sensitive to stretching when full of urine.
 Compare to stress incontinence, overflow incontinence.

 feeling the need to urinate (pass urine) right away.

 to release urine from the bladder.
 See also bladder.

 a lab test in which urine is examined under a microscope to look for cancer and pre-cancer cells.
 Cytology can also be done on bladder washings.
 Bladder washing samples are taken by putting a salt solution into the bladder through a tube (called a catheter) and then removing the solution for testing.
 See also bladder.

 test to evaluate function of the bladder muscle and sphincters.
 See also bladder, sphincter.